nforgeio/RaspberryDebugger/README.md

    sudo systemctl enable ssh
    sudo systemctl start ssh
    ```
+   You'll probably want to change the **pi** user password from the default **raspberry** if you haven't already done so.

-2. Ensure that your Raspberry is connected to the network via WiFi or wired ethernet.
-You probably already already did this during the initial Raspberry setup.
+2. Ensure that your Raspberry is connected to the network via WiFi or a wired ethernet.

 3. You'll need to need to know the IP address for your Raspberry.
 Go back to the **Terminal** and enter this command:
     ```